 Let's talk about scams

-Remember, scams can target anybody, whatever your age.
-If you’re going to spend or send a lot of money, take time to check who you’re paying is genuine.
-You may also want to talk to your family or a friend first.
-This could help to save your money from a scam.
+If you’re going to spend or send a lot of money, talk to your family or a friend first.
+It could help to save your cash from a scam.

 Important legal information

 Lloyds Bank plc.
 Registered office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.
 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.